 Table of Contents

 1. Introduction 3

-2. Objective and Scope 3
+2. Objective and Scope of this document 3

 3. Methodological approach 3

 4. Use Case 4

 4.1.
 Roadmap 4

 4.2.
 Core Assessment Vocabulary Application Profile 5

 4.2.1.
-Data Model for the CAV Pilot 6
+Data Model for the CAV Pilot 5

 4.2.2.
 T-Box and A-Box of the CAV Pilot 7

+SPARQL queries 7

 4.2.3.
-SPARQL queries 7
+7

+4.2.4.
+MEAT selection and data visualization 8

-5. Conclusions 7
+5. Conclusions 9

-Annex I – Documentation Provided by Italy 7
+Annex I – Documentation Provided by Italy 9

+¡Error!
+Referencia de hipervínculo no válida.¡Error!
+Referencia de hipervínculo no válida.¡Error!
+Referencia de hipervínculo no válida.¡Error!
+Referencia de hipervínculo no válida.¡Error!
+Referencia de hipervínculo no válida.¡Error!
+Referencia de hipervínculo no válida.¡Error!
+Referencia de hipervínculo no válida.¡Error!
+Referencia de hipervínculo no válida.¡Error!
+Referencia de hipervínculo no válida.¡Error!
+Referencia de hipervínculo no válida.¡Error!
+Referencia de hipervínculo no válida.

 Table of Figures

 Figure 1 CAV Pilot Roadmap 5

 Figure 2 CAV-Application Profile Data Model 6

+Figure 3: SPARQL Query 8

+Figure 4: Pipeline and visualisation 9

+¡Error!
+Referencia de hipervínculo no válida.¡Error!
+Referencia de hipervínculo no válida.

 Introduction

-This document contains the pilot produced over the Core Assessment Vocabulary (CAV) to test the quality of it and to improve the vocabulary if needed.
-For such purpose, the pilot has been performed together with Italy as member state, who provided the use case where the CAV could be used.
+This document reports the work related to one pilot produced over the Core Assessment Vocabulary (CAV) to test the quality of the vocabulary and improve it if needed.
+The pilot has been performed together with an Italian Member State institution (Anticorruzione), which provided the use case, sample data and support.

 The Core Assessment Vocabulary represents, expresses and defines what an “Assessment” of “Assets” is and how to perform the assessment based on “Criteria”.
 It is a domain-agnostic vocabulary, meaning that it can be used to assess any asset.

-Hence, the CAV is at the very core of the CAMSS Ontology.
-Or, in other words, the CAMSS Ontology reuses and extends the CAV.
+The CAV was developed to be the “core vocabulary” for the CAMSS Ontology.
+The CAMSS Ontology reuses and customises the CAV.
+Therefore, CAMSS is an ‘Application Profile’ of CAV.

+Previously to CAMSS, no other extension of the CAV had been implemented.
+Hence the need for new pilots, such as the one presented in this document.

-Objective and Scope
+Objective and Scope of this document

-The objective of this document is to provide the results of the pilot executed over the CAV as well as the conclusions and results which gather the quality of the vocabulary and its reusability in multiple domains, and the improvements implemented into the vocabulary for the accomplishment of the pilot.
+The objective of this document is to present the results of the pilot executed over the CAV, including:

-The scope of this document encompasses:
+Conclusions and results on the quality of the vocabulary and its reusability in the domain of eProcurement;

+The improvements implemented in the CAV for the accomplishment of the pilot.

+The following artefacts and tasks were developed within the compass of the pilot development, and are also summarised in this document:

 Conceptual data models used for the CAV Pilot;